 Google Analytics places a cookie on the IT system of the data subject.
 A definition of cookies is given above.
 Setting cookies allows Google to analyze the use of our website.
 Every time the individual pages of this website, which are operated by DextraData GmbH and into which a Google Analytics component has been integrated, are called up, the Internet browser on the IT system of the data subject will be automatically prompted by the respective Google Analytics component to send data to Google for the purpose of online analysis.
 During the course of this technical procedure, Google is made aware of personal data, such the IP address of the data subject, which allows Google to track the origin of the visitor and clicks.

 Personal data, such as access time, location from which access originates, and the frequency of visits to our website by the data subject, are stored by means of cookies.
-On each visit to our website, such personal data, including the IP address of the Internet connection used by the data subject, will be transferred to Google in the United States.
-These personal data is stored by Google in the United States.
+On each visit to our website, such personal data, including the IP address of the Internet connection used by the data subject, will be transferred to Google.
+These personal data is stored by Google.
 Google may pass on such personal data collected through the technical procedure to third parties.

 The data subject can prevent cookies from being set by our website, as explained above, at any time by changing his or her Internet browser settings accordingly and permanently opting out of cookies.
 Such an Internet browser setting would also prevent Google from placing a cookie on the IT system of the data subject.
 Furthermore, cookies that have already been set by Google Analytics can be deleted at any time via an Internet browser or using other software programs.

 We have bound this service provider to comply with data privacy in accordance with the GDPR.
 Further information and the applicable data privacy policies are available at https://www.google.de/intl/de/policies/privacy/ and http://www.google.com/analytics/terms/de.html.
 Google Analytics is explained in more detail at the following link https://www.google.com/intl/de_de/analytics/.